louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 COVID-19 related symptoms

 We constructed a variable of COVID-19 related symptoms to categorize participants in symptomatic, asymptomatic and pauci-symptomatic.
-The following question was answered by the head of the household in relation to their experience or that of their family members: “Between March 2020 and today did you (or any family member) present any of the following symptoms?”
+The following question was answered by the head of the household in relation to their experience or that of their family members: "Between March 2020 and today did you (or any family member) present any of the following symptoms?"
 Informants were presented with 14 options: cough, fever, headache, sore or burning throat, runny nose, red eyes, muscle or joint pain, difficulty breathing, shortness of air, chest pain, vomiting, diarrhea, loss of smell, or taste, and other symptoms.
 Supplementary Fig. 8 shows the prevalence of symptoms by serostatus.
-Participants were classified as symptomatic if they met the “suspected case” definition of COVID-19 of Mexico’s Health Ministry: having at least one major symptom (cough, fever, headache, shortness of breath, or air in the lungs or chest pain) and one minor symptom (sore or burning throat, runny nose, red eyes, pain in muscles or joints, chest pain, loss of smell and loss of taste).
-Participants that did not fulfill the definition but experienced at least one symptom were considered “pauci-symptomatic”.
+Participants were classified as symptomatic if they met the "suspected case" definition of COVID-19 of Mexico's Health Ministry: having at least one major symptom (cough, fever, headache, shortness of breath, or air in the lungs or chest pain) and one minor symptom (sore or burning throat, runny nose, red eyes, pain in muscles or joints, chest pain, loss of smell and loss of taste).
+Participants that did not fulfill the definition but experienced at least one symptom were considered "pauci-symptomatic".
 Participants with no symptoms were considered asymptomatic.

 ---

 ### Should the reflex Be reflux?
 Throat symptoms and alternative explanations [^df071596].
 Clinical Gastroenterology and Hepatology (2015).
 Low credibility.

 Although laryngopharyngeal reflux, also known as extraesophageal reflux (EER), was codified more than 25 years ago, it has not been characterized fully.
 There is no sensitive and specific diagnostic test, and its symptoms often are nonspecific and overlap with those of other conditions commonly seen in primary care and specialist practices.
-Otolaryngologists have an important role in the evaluation and management of these patients--they must investigate persistent reflux-attributed symptoms by direct visualization of the upper airway and larynx, and, in some circumstances, the esophagus.
+Otolaryngologists have an important role in the evaluation and management of these patients — they must investigate persistent reflux-attributed symptoms by direct visualization of the upper airway and larynx, and, in some circumstances, the esophagus.
 It is of utmost importance to rule out the possibility of malignancy, which often presents with symptoms similar to those of EER.
 Once cancer is excluded, many benign upper airway conditions also can masquerade as, and often incorrectly are attributed to, EER.
 Although reflux is a potential etiologic factor for upper-airway symptoms, it is important not to reflexively blame reflux.
 We discuss other etiologies that should be considered carefully for persistent symptoms.

 ---